 - Expensive to buy or order online.

-- It can also be hard to find sizes that fit your coop exactly, so you will have to piece them together.
+- It can also be hard to find sizes that fit your coop exactly, so you must piece them together.

 - Easy to clean and install.